majacQ/circleci-docs/jekyll/_cci2/examples-intro.md

 description: "CircleCI 2.0 Examples Introduction"
 categories: [migration]
 order: 1
+version:
+- Cloud
+- Server v2.x
 ---

-It is possible to build, test, and deploy applications that run on Linux, Android, and iOS with CircleCI.
-See the following snippets for a peak into how you can customize the configuration of a job for any platform.
+It is possible to build, test, and deploy applications that run on Linux, Android, iOS and Windows with CircleCI.
+See the following snippets for a peek into how you can customize the configuration of a job for any platform.
 You may also configure jobs to run on multiple platforms in a single [`.circleci/config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) file.

 ## Linux with Docker